 One of the most popular food trends at the moment is fermenting.
 This ancient food preparation technique offers a salty-savory flavor that compliments many different dishes.
 Popular worldwide, fermenting is used to make everything from cheese to bread, to sauerkraut.
 A bonus of fermented foods is that they are typically inexpensive, ideal for keeping food costs down and profits up.

 Bigger isn't always better when it comes to a restaurant menu.
 In an effort to control costs, many big chains have cut down the number of items on their menu and dropped items that don't fit with their brand.
 Olive Garden and McDonald's have both trimmed menus in an effort to save money and improve service.
 As an independent restaurant, the same principles apply.

-The Millennial generation (those born 1980-2000ish) is the largest US demographic.
-Comprised of people in their late teens to their early thirties, the Millennial are reshaping American business.
-For the restaurant industry, Millennial have their own distinct dining preferences.
+The Millennial generation (those born between 1980-2000ish) is the largest US demographic.
+Comprised of people in their late teens to their early thirties, the Millennials are reshaping American business.
+For the restaurant industry, Millennials have their own distinct dining preferences.
 From the type of food they eat to how to market to them, Millennial dining trends are changing the way we eat out.

 Restaurant Food Trucks

 Food trucks are often an alternative to starting a traditional brick-and-mortar restaurant.
 However, many restaurants are rolling out their own food trucks as a way to reach more customers.
 If you have the resources and infrastructure to run a restaurant and a food truck, this is a great way to bring your food to the people.